djay/hostout.ubuntu/collective/hostout/README.txt

 Often we have a buildout installed and working on a development machine and we need to get it working on one or many hosts quickly and easily.

-First you will need a host.
+First you will need a linux host.
 You'll need a linux with ssh access and sudo access.
 VPS and cloud hosting is now cheap and plentiful with options as low as $11USD a month.
-If you're not sure, pick a pay per hour option pre-configured with Ubuntu and give it a go for example rackspace cloud.
+If you're not sure, pick a pay per hour option pre-configured with Ubuntu and give it a go for example rackspacecloud or amazon EC2.

 Next you need a production buildout for your application.
 There are plenty available whether it be for Plone, grok, django, BFG, pylons.
 Often a buildout will come in several files, one for development and one for production.